 What are phrasal verbs?

 Phrasal verbs are a verb construction where a verb is combined with a preposition to make an entirely new expression.
 For example, the phrasal verb “break up” is the verb to break plus the preposition up and the verb “break up” takes on a totally new meaning that is unlike both of its components.
-Breaking up is defined as to the end of a relationship between two people while the verb to break is when an object shatters and the preposition up refers to something going vertically higher.
+Breaking up is defined as to the end of a relationship between two people.
+But the verb to break is when an object shatters and the preposition up refers to something going vertically higher.

 Phrasal verbs are difficult to learn

 As a speech-language pathologist I never got training on these types of verbs.
 However, considering how prevalent phrasal verbs are in English, I think we need to know this information.
-Native English speakers seem to absorb these kinds of verb constructions, but students with communication disorders might need direct instruction on what phrasal verbs mean.
+Native English speakers seem to absorb these kinds of verb constructions.
+However, students with communication disorders might need direct instruction on what phrasal verbs mean.
 The students who are very literal in their thinking will need support in learning phrasal verbs.
 As speech-language pathologists, we already know that students with communication disorders struggle with verbs, prepositions, and non-literal language.
 Well, phrasal verbs tick all those boxes.

 Let’s look at some examples of phrasal verbs